Haute Dog! Celebrate National Hot Dog Day

 Philly Pretzel Factory:

-The pretzel chain is celebrating National Hot Dog Day with for $1 pretzel dogs on July 19.
-The first 100 guests at each location will receive $1 pretzel dogs every day in August.
+The pretzel chain is celebrating National Hot Dog Day with for $1 pretzel dogs.
+The first 100 guests at each location will receive $1 pretzel dogs.

 Killen's Burgers:

-Killen's offers an all-beef Angus hot dog and recommends that you top it with housemade green chile queso, grilled onions, sautéed mushrooms, Nueske bacon... or all of the above. $4 each, or $5 on the kids menu, served with crinkle cut fries and a small beverage.
+Killen's offers an all-beef Angus hot dog and recommends that you top it with housemade green chile queso, grilled onions, sautéed mushrooms, Nueske bacon... or all of the above.